This post has been updated as of May 2019

 Now that you’ve convinced your leads that their problem is important and worth solving, it’s time to convince them that your product or service is the answer.

-For our fictitious carpet cleaning organisation, it would be great time to send leads a link to an article on the advantages of using professional carpet cleaning services over doing it yourself.
+For our fictitious carpet cleaning organization, it’d be great time to send leads a link to an article on the advantages of using professional carpet cleaning services over doing it yourself.